Vi45en/Pesidious/README.md

 ## Installation Instructions

+> :warning: This has been tested on Linux devices only.
+Windows users may run into minor setup issues.
+Take care.

 The following steps will guide you through all the installations required to set up the environment.

 1. Install and set up Python 3.6.
 [Installation Instructions](https://realpython.com/installing-python/)